✦ On the radar

 What makes it special

 A neighbourhood restaurant without the usual fuss.
 The menu centers on seasonal ingredients treated simply: vegetables cooked to order, light broths, occasional fish.
 Lunch is brief (ends 3pm), dinner bustles.
+Rated 4.2★ from 325 reviews on Google Maps.
 The IG post’s spare aesthetic—minimal plating, natural light—suggests a kitchen more interested in ingredient quality than presentation theatre.

 How to visit